How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Tenryu-ji Temple - 2 Days In Kyoto

-The temple complex includes several buildings, including a main hall and a five-story pagoda, but the highlight is the garden, which is considered to be one of the finest examples of a Zen garden in Japan.
+The temple complex includes several buildings, including a main hall and a five-story pagoda, but the highlight is most definitely the garden, often hailed as one of Japan’s finest Zen gardens.

 There is an entrance fee, but you can get tickets for just the garden, just the temple, or both.
 As always, get here early!